-Since its beginnings over 30 years ago, One Village has especially tried to support and encourage cooperatives.
+Since its beginnings nearly 40 years ago, One Village has especially tried to support and encourage cooperatives.

 Cooperatives supported by One Village are societies of worker artisans that exist for the collective benefit of all